 Being aware of the demographics of each social media platform is key to finding where your audiences hang out and targeting your tone of voice and key messages effectively.

 The majority of Facebook users today are millennials who were in their early-mid teens when the platform really took off.
 Now in their mid-late 20s and early 30s, Facebook provides a key point of access to this valuable generation.

 Successful content on LinkedIn has a very different tone of voice to most other social platforms, and when you contrast it with Snapchat or Instagram, it becomes obvious that adjusting your social media marketing to match the platform is crucial if you ever want your marketing messages to land.

 LinkedIn first appeared in 2003 and has, in contrast to Facebook’s rapid and exponential growth, been a slow builder, gradually gaining momentum in the background.
-LinkedIn has benefitted from an increasingly career-driven culture and growing rates of participation in higher education, meaning more graduates seeking their dream job.
+LinkedIn has benefited from an increasingly career-driven culture and growing rates of participation in higher education, meaning more graduates seeking their dream job.

 Get to the point